| |

 Annie & Gracie - May 03 |

-old.
-We got him about a year ago.
-Just like his father, Smokey, he chases
+years old.
+Just like his father, Smokey, he chases the sheep &

 dad's buckteeth!
 Below are photos of Bandit on his first day